 Dr. Beatrice Aramini and Dr. Valentina Masciale from the University of Modena and Reggio Emilia details a 2020 research paper she co-authored and published by Oncotarget, entitled, “CD44+/EPCAM+ cells detect a subpopulation of ALDHhigh cells in human non-small cell lung cancer: A chance for targeting cancer stem cells?”

-The Behind the Study series consists of select transcripts of researchers elaborating on their recently published papers in Oncotarget, a bi-weekly peer-reviewed open access journal focusing on all topics surrounding cancer research.
-Visit our YouTube channel for more insight from outstanding authors.
+Behind the Study is a series transcribed videos from researchers elaborating on their oncology-focused research published by Oncotarget.
+Visit the Oncotarget YouTube channel for more insight from outstanding authors.

 I’m Dr. Beatrice Aramini.
 I’m an assistant professor in thoracic surgery from the University of Modena and Reggio Emilia, and a thoracic surgeon at University Hospital of Modena in Italy.
 I started to develop translational research project during my Ph.D. at the Alma Mater Studiorum University of Bologna in Italy, and during my research fellowship at the Department of Cardiothoracic Surgery, Division of Thoracic and Lung Transplant Surgery at Columbia University Medical Center in New York.
 My field of interests are mainly based on lung cancer.
 I thank you very much Oncotarget Journal for giving me the opportunity to present and discuss my scientific work published in April 2020 and entitled “CD44+/EPCAM+ cells detect a subpopulation of ALDH high cells in human non-small cell lung cancer: A chance for targeting cancer stem cells?“